 If the Arctic was refrozen it would hopefully cap the methane again.
 This is something for the CHI to work on.

 We don’t know how much time is left.
 It is our duty to keep trying until we either succeed or die trying.

-The word that say’s there’s nothing we can do.
-They are telling us to not even try.
-But there are many things we can do that we’re not doing.
+The word that says there’s nothing we can do.
+That tells us to not even try.
+There are many things, however, we can do that we’re not doing.
 I don’t think the problem is that we can’t, I think it’s that we haven’t had the ability to come together and organize.
-The purpose of this website is to show how we can come together by acquiring an internet platform for humanity.
-This would be the place where everyone would be equal and we would all work together to design a new sustainable future.
 I have posted a list of positive things that are on our side, that we can use, and do to help us save life on Earth.
 Our own Mother Earth may be on our side as well.
 And I will take suggestions to add more to the list.
 Humanity has not been given the chance to try yet.
 7.8 billion people is a vast pool of knowledge and the great majority of us have not been able to contribute.
-Additionally, one thing that’s in common between all, or nearly all of the environmental organizations is that they’re all separate entities with each doing their own thing.
-If we all had the ability to come together and become organized, we would be much more effective.
-On humanity’s platform, however, the way I’ve laid it out, all we’d be doing is designing a new sustainable future.
+Additionally, one thing that’s in common between all, or nearly all of the environmental organizations is that they’re all separate entities, each doing their own thing.
+If we had the ability to come together and become organized, we would be much more effective.
+In Phase II, however, the way I’ve laid it out, all we’d be doing is designing a new sustainable future.
 Groups of any kind would not be allowed.
 But this would be up to humanity.
 Personally, I don’t think I would allow environmental organizations to represent themselves as a group on the platform since we would all be equal individuals and groups could exert unwanted pressure.
 That doesn’t preclude us from addressing the concerns of environmental organizations, however.